Poppy Seed Dressing

 - Favorite Spinach Salad – swap the balsamic vinaigrette for this dressing.

-- Sweet Kale Salad – like the bagged kind you can buy from the grocery store.
+- Sweet Kale Salad – like the bagged kind you can buy from the grocery store or homemade.

 - Add it to a crunchy broccoli salad or shredded brussels sprouts salad.